-A student in Group 1-5 (Grade Eight to Twelve) who is unable to meet the minimum standards for academic work at Waring may be placed on Academic Probation.
+A student in Group 1-5 (Grades 8 - 12) who is unable to meet the minimum standards for academic work at Waring may be placed on Academic Probation.
+Any student who receives No Credit in two or more classes in one semester or No Credit in at least one class in two consecutive semesters will be placed on Academic Probation the following semester.